From Senior Living to Social Media, Massive Funding Rounds Signal AI's Mainstream Breakthrough

 AI Infrastructure startup Nscale Raises $1.1 billion in Series B funding

-A $1.1 billion in Series B funding was raised by Nscale, a London-based startup specializing in AI infrastructure technology.
+Nscale, a London-based startup specializing in AI infrastructure technology, raised $1.1 billion in Series B funding.
 Norwegian industrial investment group Aker led the funding round, which also featured Blue Owl Capital, Fidelity Investments and Nvidia, among others.
 This funding milestone underscores strong belief in the company's AI-native infrastructure platform, offering vertically integrated compute, networking, storage, managed software and AI services delivered in Nscale-owned and colocated data centers.

 This funding round follows closely on the heels of my AI Infrastructure Investment Playbook and marks the largest venture capital deal to close in the UK so far this year.